Dog slur former Trump aide Omarosa says she will not be silenced

 When you give a crazed, crying lowlife a break, and give her a job at the White House, I guess it just didn’t work out.
 Good work by General Kelly for quickly firing that dog!— Donald J. Trump (@realDonaldTrump) August 14, 2018

-Ms Manigault Newman has been releasing audio recordings of private White House conversations as part of her book roll-out tour.
-She was fired in December.

-She said the president’s proclivity for racial division is evident “when you see at every single opportunity he insults African-Americans”.
+Ms Manigault Newman, who has known Mr Trump since she was a contestant in 2003 on his reality TV show, The Apprentice, said his proclivity for racial division is evident “when you see at every single opportunity he insults African-Americans”.

-Mr Trump recently tweeted that it took the “dumbest man on television” — also an African-American — to make James “look smart”, and he regularly refers to Waters as “low IQ.”
+Mr Trump recently tweeted that it took the “dumbest man on television” — also an African-American — to make James “look smart”, and he regularly refers to Ms Waters as “low IQ”

-“He wants to divide this nation,” said Ms Manigault Newman, speaking during the publicity tour for her book, Unhinged, in which she portrays Mr Trump as racist and misogynistic.
+“He wants to divide this nation”, said Ms Manigault Newman, who spoke to the AP during the publicity tour for her book, Unhinged, in which she portrays Mr Trump as racist and misogynistic.

 “He wants to pit his base against successful African-Americans,” she said.
 “He uses his rallies to really encourage people to bring down African-Americans.
 That is truly evidence that this man is not trying to unite us.
 But he is specifically trying to divide us.”